 Following is a typical course sequence and load.
 The planning of a student's program of studies should be done in consultation with the assigned advisor.
-Substitution of courses taken elsewhere for required courses must be approved by the Vice President for Academics and the Director of this degree program.
+Substitution of courses taken elsewhere for required courses must be approved by the Vice President of Academics and the